syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/localization.md

 ---
 layout: post
-title: Localization of Schedule
+title: Localization of Schedule in Xamarin.iOS
-description: How to Localize the contents of Schedule control.
+description: How to Localize the contents of Schedule control in Xamrin.iOS.
 platform: xamarin.iOS
 control: SfSchedule
 documentation: ug